Are Strata Fees Worth It?

 But let’s focus on strata fees.

-I could easily talk more about things like the effect on equity based on how much you’re paying per month, whether it’s cheaper to share a roof or what have you among many people instead of just for yourself or whether the small portion that goes towards paying for management makes it not worth it.
+I could talk more about things like the effect on equity based on how much you’re paying per month, whether it’s cheaper to share a roof or what have you among many people instead of just for yourself or whether the small portion that goes towards paying for management makes it not worth it.
 So much to consider.

-In the end, I think the main thing to think about is a combination of what you’re able and willing to get mortgage wise and what lifestyle makes sense to you.
 Here is a list of food for thought when trying to decide on whether to go strata or single family:

 - Your average strata is smaller and cheaper than your average house.

 - A strata is less for you to think about in terms of maintenance.
+Unless… you volunteer to join the strata council.

 - Your freedom to do what you want with a strata is more limited and the decisions made by the group may not make sense for you.

 - Stratas are more likely to be withhin walking distance to amenities which is a plus for convenience but may mean less quiet.
-New ones have better sound proofing though, but then again same goes for houses.
+New ones have better sound proofing though, but then again the same goes for houses.

 - They typically have no yard, and even if they do it’s probably not big or exclusively yours.
 That may be a good thing or not depending on your preferences.